MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/api-myleaverequests-submit.md

 ---

-# Submit leave request to workflow
+# Submit a leave request to a workflow

 [!include [banner](../../../includes/preview-banner.md)]

 ## Overview

-Submit a leave request to workflow to be processed by the Dynamics 365 Talent workflow subsystem.
+In Microsoft Dynamics 365 Talent, you can use the MyLeaveRequests submit() application programming interface (API) to submit a leave request to a workflow.
 This API is exposed as an action on the MyLeaveRequests OData entity.

 ## Prerequisites